 The lure of the sea proved too much and after visiting a Royal Navy careers office in Swansea he joined HMS Raleigh, where he was awarded the Raleigh Medal for highest individual marks in basic training for his intake.
 He became a Weapons Engineer Mechanic (Radio) training at HMS Collingwood.

-Rory's partner to be, Friederike, a German-born doctor, wanted work done at her Borth property.
-Romance blossomed and since 2006 Rory has lived permanently in Borth and is an active member of the community.
+James' partner to be, Friederike, a German-born doctor, wanted work done at her Borth property.
+Romance blossomed and they have lived together in Borth from 2006 until 2022 when they moved to New Zealand from which country James originates and where most of his family remain.
+Whilst in Borth he was an active member of the community.

-Rory's family had a long association with the sea as his great, great uncle, George William Gray ran a fleet of large sailing barques (including the Blair Gowrie and Blair Athol) whose home port was the Clyde (Glasgow).
-G. W. Gray had married Nora Neilson and had five children.
-Neither of the two sons, Andrew and James, went to sea.
+James' family had a long association with the sea as his great, great uncle, George William Gray ran a fleet of large sailing barques (including the Blair Gowrie and Blair Athol) whose home port was the Clyde (Glasgow).
+G. W. Gray married Nora Neilson and had five children, including Andrew who was a radio-telegraphy engineer who had met John Logie Baird during the time that the latter was promoting his new experiment, the television.
+Margaret Muriel was an academic and lectured in English, James who became an R.N.R.
+Lieutenant Commander during World War One, Norah Neilson who was a notable artist and Tina, reputed to be the first female surgeon in Scotland.
 Due to a bank crash, G.W.
 Gray could not find the finances to make the transition from sail into steamers.
-His three daughters distinguished themselves as Nora Neilson-Gray became a well known artist, Muriel Gray lectured in English and Tina was reputed to be the first female surgeon in Scotland.

 James and his family had a long association with Borth and a combination of his seafaring ancestors and Borth location and maritime history no doubt encouraged him to take up a seagoing career.

 We wish them all the best for their future